NgoTheHieu/devops-interview-questions/README.md

 # CI/CD

 #### Q. What are the fundamental differences between DevOps & Agile?
+DevOps is a practice of bringing development and operations teams together whereas Agile is an iterative approach that focuses on collaboration, customer feedback and small rapid releases.
+DevOps focuses on constant testing and delivery while the Agile process focuses on constant changes.
 #### Q. Explain difference between Kubernetes vs Docker vs Jenkins vs Ansible
+While Ansible uses Python while Docker and Kubernetes run on Go Programming.
+Ansible also easy to use and effective for configuration management, and Docker is easy to understand and isolate.
+However, Kubernetes requires well-planned efforts when it comes to defining nodes and manual installation.
 #### Q. What is meant by Continuous Integration?
+Continuous integration (CI) is the practice of automating the integration of code changes from multiple contributors into a single software project. ...
+The version control system is also supplemented with other checks like automated code quality tests, syntax style review tools, and more.
 #### Q. Define Microservice Architecture?
 #### Q. How is DevOps different from Agile/SDLC?
 #### Q. What are benefits of CI-CD?